John Banim: London

 After another misunderstanding with Gerald Griffin, the two resumed their friendship through correspondence in the middle of 1828.
 Their friendship was of high importance to both writers, and brought them much satisfaction.
-During this time John and his wife lived in Eastbourne, East Sussex, where they had moved for the sake of John's health, and then Sevenoaks in Kent.
+During this time Banim and his wife lived in Eastbourne, East Sussex, where they had moved for the sake of Banim's health, and then Sevenoaks in Kent.
 In 1829 they moved to Blackheath, London for business purposes.

-In the Autumn of 1829, he went to France on the recommendation of his doctors.
+In the autumn of 1829, Banim went to France on the recommendation of his doctors.
 While in France he wrote The Smuggler, which went unpublished until 1831 due to a dispute with the publisher.
 He also submitted a novel called The Dwarf Bride for publication, but the manuscript was lost by the publisher.
 In June 1830 his mother died.
-John was unable to return to Kilkenny to see her due to his increasingly frail health.
+Banim was unable to return to Kilkenny to see her due to his increasingly frail health.
 The family moved first to Boulogne on medical advice, and then to Paris.
 He continued to make something of a living contributing to periodicals and writing plays.
 In 1831 his first son was born.
-His son's birth improved John's state of mind after the death of his mother, but it also placed him in deeper financial need.
+His son's birth improved Banim's state of mind after the death of his mother, but it also placed him in deeper financial need.
 In 1832 he suffered an attack of cholera but survived.

-At the end of 1832, his second son was born.
-Soon after, in January 1833, a movement to relieve his wants was set on foot by the entreaties of Ellen Banim to John's literary friends, and then by the English press, headed by John Sterling and his father in The Times.
+At the end of 1832, Banim's second son was born.
+Soon after, in January 1833, a movement to relieve his wants was set on foot by the entreaties of Ellen Banim to Banim's literary friends, and then by the English press, headed by John Sterling and his father in The Times.
 Contributions were also collected in Ireland.
 A sufficient sum was obtained to remove him from any danger of actual want.
 Among the contributors were Charles Grey, 2nd Earl Grey and Sir Robert Peel in England and Samuel Lover in Ireland.

 Later life

-In 1833, he and his wife moved to Paris, in the hope that John would find a doctor who could help him with his condition.
+In 1833, Banim and his wife moved to Paris, in the hope that they would find a doctor who could help him with his condition.
 He was diagnosed as having an inflammation of the lower spine, and subjected to often excruciating treatments, which provided no relief.
 The death of his youngest son came early in 1834.
 He stayed in Paris throughout 1834, doing what writing he was capable of and spending time in the society of the distinguished literary men of the city.
 His oldest son died at the beginning of 1835, of croup.